+- See also Figs 3.3

 - How to measure power though?

 - Veto the ultimate power.

 - Share of Council vote v share of budget a good indicator?

-- Parliament not important here (see Box 3.4). - Cannot ignore any more especially since Lisbon: remember it is the conscience of the EU (e.g. Apple decision) - Budget must be 'sold' to each national electorate. - High correlation.
-But budget just over 1.3% of EU GDP. - Major benefits by far may be through increased GDP. - Other limitations: three countries with 20, 40, 40 shares of vote. - All have same power to block (i.e. if 50% the threshold).
-Always need two countries to support. - If threshold raised to 75%, first country has no power. - Luxembourg Case (Box 3.5)
+- Cannot ignore Parliament any more though especially since Lisbon: remember it is the conscience of the EU (e.g. Apple decision) - Budget must be 'sold' to each national electorate. - But budget just over 1.1% of EU GDP. - Major benefits by far may be through increased GDP. - Other limitations: three countries with 20, 40, 40 shares of vote. - All have same power to block (i.e. if 50% the threshold).
+Always need two countries to support. - If threshold raised to 75%, first country has no power. - Luxembourg Case (Box 3.4) - Branzhaf Index (Box 3.5) measures 'probability of a country being able to block a decision.
+Same results as with 'crude' measure.